AmyJDavis/NRMPDataCleaning/README.md

 ### Step 6: Download the datafile with errors

 Click the "Download data with errors" button to save the data file.
-This file will be downloaded as a .csv file.
+This file will be downloaded as a .csv file and will have the same name as the file you uploaded but with "with_errors" at the end of the name.
+The file will be saved in the working directory you are using for this app.
 The data will match the data you imported with a five additional columns.
 The new columns are: State_on_record,	State_from_GPS,	County_on_record,	County_from_GPS, and	Errors.
 The state and county information is for ease of comparison between the information from the GPS data (latitude/longitude) and the information in the MIS record.
 The Error column will have a list of the errors associated with each line of code.
 There may be no errors in which the value will be blank, or there may be one or many codes.
 Codes are designated by the letter "F" then a number.
 The codes can be looked up in the PDF that is found on the "Error Definitions" tab.
 Contact Kathy Nelson for any issues with error descriptions.